gasduster99/sppComp/try1/try1_2.md

 under-predict on average, indicating that predictive distributions are slightly lighter in the far tails than the data.

-* tails lighter due to inla?
-	* higher degree Laplace approximation will better capture higher moments of data and thus may better capture information in the tails

 ## Nuisance Parameters

 ### 78-82